mukul-rathi/bolt/README.md

 ### Linting and formatting

-All Ocaml code is formatted using Ocamlformat, and linted using Jane Street's open-source Ocaml linter.
+All OCaml code is formatted using OCamlformat, and linted using Jane Street's open-source OCaml linter.

 ## Docs